The role of English

-Reading widely and often increases children’s vocabulary because they encounter words they would rarely hear or use in everyday speech.
+Reading widely increases children’s vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds the imagination and opens up a treasure-house of wonder and joy.

 By the end of their primary education, we work to ensure that all pupils read fluently, and with confidence, in any subject.

 Our teaching of reading in the foundation and key stage one is supported by our core reading scheme, Bug Club, a highly engaging phonic reading programme, published by Pearson.
 Big Cat, published by Collins, is the core scheme for children in key stage two and supports children as they develop as readers to explore and extend their own reading preferences from a wide selection of age-appropriate texts.

 We believe that it is essential that our teaching develops children’s competence in both transcription, and composition.
 In addition, children are taught how to plan, revise and evaluate their writing.

 Writing down ideas fluently depends on effective transcription: that is, on spelling quickly and accurately through knowing the relationship between sounds and letters (phonics) and understanding both the word structure and spelling structure of words.
 Effective composition involves forming, articulating and communicating ideas, and then organising them coherently for a reader.
 This requires clarity, awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.